swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Overload resolution of backing property-wrapper initializer

-Since the property wrapper is initialized at the call-site, this means that the argument type can impact overload resolution of `init(wrappedValue:)` and `init(projectedValue:)`.
+Since the property wrapper is initialized at the call-site, the argument type can impact overload resolution of `init(wrappedValue:)` and `init(projectedValue:)`.
 For example, if a property wrapper defines overloads of `init(wrappedValue:)` with different generic constraints and that wrapper is used on a function parameter, e.g.:

 ```swift
 @propertyWrapper